 For more information, write or call:

-Dordt College, Coordinator of Services for Students with Disabilities
+Dordt University, Coordinator of Services for Students with Disabilities

 Academic Enrichment Center